vladak/shield/README.md

   - [ideally they should have the same shape and be parallel]((https://forums.adafruit.com/viewtopic.php?t=210956)) although in this case, straight antenna bent to fit the shield works quite well with spring antenna on the MQTT gateway
 - some of the batteries (and JST-PH) cables have reversed polarity: https://www.youtube.com/watch?v=ILArrTIMFyM
   - when the JST-PH connector is faced with the notch up with the socket facing outwards, the red (power) cable should be on the left and ground (black) on the right
+- ESP32V2 with RFM69 reconnects to WiFi (initiated the microcontroller firmware, not from `code.py`) after deep sleep wakeup, draining battery needlessly
+  - the `settings.toml` has to be removed to avoid the reconnect, however this means for code/libraries change the file will have to be restored by hand